EXECUTIVE REMUNERATION POLICY AND REPORTS

 Variable cash pay

-The company’s annual bonus program for the executives includes revenue generation as a gating and scaling component.
+The company’s annual variable pay program for the executives includes revenue generation as a gating and scaling component.
 In addition, various financial and operational components like product margin, operating expense, product development, supply chain performance and organizational improvement are factored in.
 The components are defined and measurable.

 • Commercial and product metrics, including gross margin, product development, certifications and technology roadmap milestones;

-The bonus is normally settled in cash.
-The board may also agree to settle all or part of the bonus in shares.
-Bonus is paid pro rata when the executive has not served the full bonus period.
-Bonus is normally paid only if the executive remains employed on the settlement date.
+The variable pay award is normally settled in cash.
+The board may also agree to settle all or part of the award in shares.
+The variable pay award is paid pro rata when the executive has not served the full bonus period.
+The award is normally paid only if the executive remains employed on the settlement date.

 The board may offer specific one-off bonus payments related to successful completion of certain key projects.
-Such bonuses will be in addition to any annual bonus.
+Such bonuses will be in addition to any annual variable pay award.
 Such one-off bonuses may not exceed 25% of annual base pay in a calendar year.

 Share-based programs